RETURN TO UFO PAGE | E-MAIL ME

 A:

 Unexplained scars and implants don't prove an abduction as much as they demonstrate the failings of the human memory.
-People often unknowingly acquire foreign objects into their bodies all the time (perhaps while walking barefoot or through some forgotten accident), only to see such foreign bodies as "evidence" of an abduction.
-Additionally, in every case in which a "implant" has been removed and analyzed by experts, it invariably turns out to be a common metal or something quite terrestrial in origin.
-To date, no one has found anything that could be considered exotic or alien, or even especially unusual.
-Further, would an extraterrestrial provide such obvious evidence of itself by leaving a tiny piece of alien technology in one of its subjects (a single, tiny transponder of obvious alien manufacture would immediately prove their existence, for example.
-Would they really be that stupid?)
+People often unknowingly acquire foreign objects into their bodies all the time (perhaps while walking around barefoot or as a result of some long-forgotten accident), only to interpret such foreign bodies as "evidence" of an abduction later on.
+Additionally, in every case I'm familiar with in which a "implant" has been removed and analyzed by experts, it invariably turns out to be a common metal or something quite terrestrial in origin.
+Further, if ETs are trying to perform these abductions in secret, why would they leave such obvious evidences of themselves behind?
+A single, tiny transponder of obvious alien manufacture would immediately prove their existence, for example.
+Would they really be that stupid?

 Q. Do I believe the government knows more about aliens than it's willing to admit?